-Murton first became involved with Special Olympics in 1999 coaching Special Olympics Ireland skiers (accompanying them to the Special Olympics 2001 World Winter Games in Alaska) and as part of the organising committee of the 2003 Special Olympics World Summer Games in Dublin.
-Passionate about Special Olympics, on returning to the UK Murton became involved with Special Olympics Great Britain before joining the Board and then becoming Chair of the Board.
+Murton was the Chair of Special Olympics Great Britain until 2020.
+First involved with physically disability sport in 1989, Murton’s first engagement with Special Olympics was in 1999, volunteer coaching Special Olympics Ireland skiers (accompanying them to the 2001 World Winter Games in Alaska).
+He went on to join the organising committee of the 2003 Special Olympics World Summer Games in Dublin.
+On returning to the UK Murton joined the Board of Special Olympics Great Britain and was then appointed as Chair of the Board Trustees.

 “Special Olympics is an amazing organisation that does so much to transform the lives of people with Intellectual Disabilities through sport but it is through collaboration that more can be achieved”.